GrupoDiana/BRT-Documentation/docs/osc/resources.md

 An echo is sent to all subscribers but the sender: `/resources/loadDirectivityTF <string directivityTF_id> <string directivityTF_SOFAFile_path> <float spatialResolution>`

-A return message is sent back to the sender:  `/resources/loadDirectivityTF <string directivityTF_id> <boolean loaded> <string description>`, indicating `loaded=true`if the directivityTF is successfuly loaded and `loaded=false` if not.
-In both cases a `description` is added to give more details.
+A return message is sent back to the sender:  `/resources/loadDirectivityTF <string directivityTF_id> <boolean loaded>`, indicating `loaded=true`if the directivityTF is successfuly loaded and `loaded=false` if not. <!--In both cases a `description` is added to give more details. -->

 #### Example

 BeRTA receives: `/resources/loadDirectivityTF DirectivityTF1 c:/tmp/directivityTF.sofa 15`

-BeRTA sends back to the sender: `/resources/loadDirectivityTF DirectivityTF1 true success` or `/resources/loadDirectivityTF DirectivityTF1 false error: Can not find the file`.
+BeRTA sends back to the sender: `/resources/loadDirectivityTF DirectivityTF1 true` or `/resources/loadDirectivityTF DirectivityTF1 false`.
 In case of success, it also sends to all subscribiers excepting the sender: `/resources/loadDirectivityTF DirectivityTF1 c:/tmp/directivityTF.sofa 15`

 <!----------------------------------------------------------------------------------->
 ---